 Suzanne Bertuleit, Planned Parenthood Southwest Ohio Region

-Suzanne Bertuleit joined the Community Shares of Greater Cincinnati board in April 2015 and serves on the development committee.
+Suzanne Bertuleit joined the Community Shares of Greater Cincinnati board in April 2015 and chairs the development committee.
 Community Shares’ mission of building social, economic and environmental equity aligns with her values.
-Suzanne notes that “Community Shares’ 24 member organizations tend to be modestly staffed and outside the mainstream community funding mechanisms.
-We provide fundraising, awareness and training support.
+Suzanne notes that “Community Shares’ member organizations tend to be modestly staffed and outside the mainstream community funding mechanisms.
+We provide fundraising, awareness, and training support.
 Together, we can do more to improve our community than when we remain alone.”

 Suzanne is Director of Quality & Risk Management for Planned Parenthood of Southwest Ohio Region.
 Prior to her current role, she worked in the development department for more than six years.
 Suzanne is a mechanical engineer and worked at General Electric Aviation for more than 15 years in engineering, sales, 6 Sigma and e-business.

 Melissa English is a 20 + year non-profit veteran with experience in a variety of organizations where she has been responsible for fundraising, legislative work, program development and grant writing.
 She is currently the Executive Director of the Ohio Citizen Action Education Fund (OCAEF), a former Community Shares member organization.
 OCAEF is a sister group to Ohio Citizens Action, where Melissa serves as the Development Director.